 Limit Damaging Services

-There’s unfortunately no way around it—treatments like hair color, highlights, straightening, and perms all cause trauma that can result in a bevy of split ends, says Abramite.
-Try to limit service to just one major hair concern and refrain from washing strands for at least 48 hours afterward, when they’re most porous and likely to break and split.
+Unfortunately, there’s no way around it—treatments like hair color, highlights, straightening, and perms all cause trauma that can result in a bevy of split ends, says Abramite.
+Try to limit service to just one major hair concern and refrain from washing strands for at least 48 hours afterward when they’re most porous and likely to break and split.
 Not only will hair health improve after you go on a chemical-service diet, but your wallet will thank you, too.

 Get Regular Cuts